AP Human Geography

 The class does not "meet" at a certain time or day of the week, but assignments are due Monday night.
 This makes this class a good fit for the student who must adjust a busy time schedule to include sports, debate, church activities, the performing arts, or travel.

 This class is not reading or writing intensive; however, there is a reading and writing assignment due each week and several fieldwork projects in which the student explores his or her local community and does research.
-Other assignments include a collaborative partner project, a research review of an actual case study, and several interactive labs.
+Other assignments include a research review of an actual case study and several interactive labs.